StudiedienstAntwerpen/be-cadastre/README.md

 Scripts are written in SPSS.
 You can get a free one month trial version.
 The programming is quite simple, so it shouldn't be too difficult to translate the scripts into the language of your choice.

 At Stad Antwerpen, we convert these statistics into data for our Stad in Cijfers web-portal.
-Though the techniques are still in development, you can already consult it there.
-Example: https://stadincijfers.antwerpen.be/databank/?cat_open=Wonen%20en%20ruimte/Kadaster/Eigenaars&var=prcp_eigenaarswoning&view=map&geolevel=wijk&geocompare=antwerpen
+Though the techniques are still in development, you can already [consult it there](https://stadincijfers.antwerpen.be/databank/?cat_open=Wonen%20en%20ruimte/Kadaster/Eigenaars&var=prcp_eigenaarswoning&view=map&geolevel=wijk&geocompare=antwerpen).